SovereignCloudStack/standards/Standards/scs-0100-v3-flavor-naming.md

 features of flavors (vCPUs, RAM, Disk) match what the flavor names claim.
 This is used for SCS-compatible compliance testing.

+The web page <a href="https://flavors.scs.community/">https://flavors.scs.community"</a>
+has a flavor name parser and (soon) generator.

 ## Extensions

 Extensions provide a possibility for providers that offer a very differentiated set